JasonCraftsCode/dynamodb-datamodel/README.md

 ## Why

 While developing a side project using single table design I found I was frequently writing similar code to map model data to and from table data.
 Additional writing update and condition expressions was cumbersome.
-I looked around to see if there was an npm package, including [@aws/dynamodb-data-mapper](https://github.com/awslabs/dynamodb-data-mapper-js), [@awspilot/dynamodb](https://github.com/awspilot/dynamodb-oop) project, [@baseprime's dynamodb](https://github.com/baseprime/dynamodb), [jeremydaly's dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) and others.
+I looked around to see if there was an npm package, including [@aws/dynamodb-data-mapper](https://github.com/awslabs/dynamodb-data-mapper-js), [@AwsPilot/dynamodb](https://github.com/awspilot/dynamodb-oop) project, [@BasePrime's dynamodb](https://github.com/baseprime/dynamodb), [Jeremy Daly's dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) and others.

 This is not a Object-Relational Mapping (ORM) module, so it doesn't use any SQL concepts.
 Many SQL concepts don't directly apply to NoSQL data bases like dynamodb, so this tool focuses on the unique capabilities of dynamodb.